'Gi Joes are not real American Heroes, 'Forgotten Heroes' are!!!'

 in Vietnam in a positive light.
 Thank you for that."

-- Vaughn Binzar - Editor/Art Director - Bravo Veterans
+- Vaughn Binzar - Editor/Art Director - Bravo Veterans Outlook

-Outlook - U.S. Army Vietnam veteran, 1965-66
+- U.S. Army Vietnam veteran, 1965-66

 |

-"Forgotten Heroes" is a time capsule of what a unit of
+"Forgotten Heroes" is a time capsule of what a unit of ten men

-is an excellent portrait of some of the Vietnam war experience America's young men
+portrait of some of the Vietnam war experience America's young men and women of the

-and women of the time endured fighting a war that many at home questioned and protested.
+time endured fighting a war that many at home questioned and protested.
+The talented

-came from many racial/ethnic backgrounds and fought together in the Vietnam war."
+racial/ethnic backgrounds and fought together in the Vietnam war."

 -Tom Hickey - Movie/TV Marketing Magazine